cjerdonek/election-grabber/README.md

 as a spreadsheet), the person on the phone responded that they would not do so until the results are finalized because doing so would allow the results to be "manipulated."
 Absurd.

+This is surprising given the Secretary of State's [official bio](http://www.sos.ca.gov/admin/bio.htm), which says she is a "pioneer in open government reform [and] election integrity" and that she "has followed through with her commitment to opening up government by making the agency's work as transparent and accessible as possible."

 In any case, this script took less than an hour.